While I’ve spoken at length on how to get an agent, something I haven’t discussed is how to leave one.

 It’s a scary thing to do, because (at least in my case) it made me feel like a failure as a writer.

 The truth is, in a way it’s you who is employing the agent.
 It’s not the other way around, even if you have to query them to take you on as a client.
-It’s a percentage derived from your royalties -therefore your work – that they pay their bills with.
+It’s a percentage derived from your royalties – therefore your work – with which they pay their bills.
 So they should be serving your career and your work.

-(I mean, but not in a subservient way.
-Obviously, you signed with them because you trust their advice and guidance, which you should always discuss if you disagree with.
-It’s still a professional relationship; you’re not the boss of your agent any more than they’re the boss of you.)
+You signed with them because you trust their advice and guidance, which you should always discuss if you disagree with.
+It’s still a professional relationship; you’re not the boss of your agent any more than they’re the boss of you.
+They do a heck of a lot of work for that percentage, more than you’ll ever see and really understand.

 It’s as simple as that.